-Moniqúe is part of the team representing dozens of states, counties, cities, towns, and townships in litigation targeting the alleged deceptive marketing and overdistribution of highly addictive opioid drugs, a contended cause of the nationwide opioid crisis.
+Moniqúe is part of the team representing dozens of governmental entities, including states, counties, cities, towns, and townships in litigation targeting the alleged deceptive marketing and over-distribution of highly addictive opioid drugs, a contended cause of the nationwide opioid crisis.

 While in law school, Moniqúe worked for Motley Rice as a legal secretary, paralegal, and law clerk supporting multiple litigations across a range of practice areas including consumer protection cases involving Volkswagen and Fiat Chrysler emissions fraud, toxic exposure cases involving burn pits and lead paint, as well personal injury cases involving faulty Takata airbags and medical devices such as transvaginal and hernia meshes.
 Prior to joining Motley Rice, Moniqúe gained legal experience as a paralegal for a law firm in California where she developed a respect for and fulfilment through the law by providing her local community with estate planning, trust administration, and probate services.

 Litigation AreasAsbestos Exposure Consumer Fraud Protection Personal Injury and Wrongful Death Public Client Technology & Media Toxic Exposure

 Admitted to Practice Before

 U.S. District Court for the Southern District of West Virginia

 South Carolina Bar Association

 2022 Civil Plaintiff–Top 40 under 40 Trial Lawyer list, South Carolina